Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-All registered users are displayedUser details are visible (Name, Email, Role, Status)
+All registered users are displayed
+User details are visible (Name, Email, Role, Status)

 ------------------------------------------------------------------------